Brush & Nib Studio v. City of PhoenixTo book an interview, click on the "Book an Interview" button on any page at ADFmedia.org.

-The appeal comes after a trial court judge declined to issue an order that would prevent the city from enforcing the ordinance against the studio or its owners while their lawsuit moves forward in court.
+ADF attorneys filed the appeal after a trial court judge declined to issue an order that would prevent the city from enforcing the ordinance against the studio or its artist-owners while their lawsuit moves forward in court.

-“Artists shouldn’t be threatened with jail time just because they don’t hold the same views the government does,” said ADF Legal Counsel Jonathan Scruggs.
-“We are asking the appeals court to reverse the trial court and suspend this ordinance while our case goes forward because the city must allow artists the freedom to make personal decisions about what art they will and will not create.
-In addition, the ordinance’s further requirement that artists stay quiet about their views is clearly unjust and unlawful.”
+“Artists shouldn’t be threatened with jail time just because the government doesn’t like the views they choose to express,” said ADF Legal Counsel Samuel Green.
+“We are asking the appeals court to reverse the trial court and protect these artists’ freedoms as their case goes forward because no artist should be forced to create art expressing messages that violate their core beliefs.
+In addition, the law’s requirement that artists stay quiet about how their beliefs influence their artistic decisions is unjust and unlawful censorship.”

-At the trial court, ADF attorneys argued that the ordinance runs afoul of Arizona’s Free Speech Clause and Free Exercise of Religion Act.
+ADF attorneys argue that the ordinance runs afoul of Arizona’s Free Speech Clause and Free Exercise of Religion Act.
 Specifically, the suit, Brush & Nib Studio v.
 City of Phoenix, challenges Phoenix City Code Section 18.4(B), a non-discrimination ordinance which the city has construed to force artists like the owners of Brush & Nib to create objectionable art, even though they decide what art to create based on the art’s message, not the requester’s personal characteristics.

 The Phoenix ordinance also prohibits businesses, including artists, from publicly communicating any message that “implies” someone would be “unwelcome” based upon the person’s sexual orientation, gender identity, or any one of a number of other characteristics, thus preventing many artists from explaining their position on marriage publicly without risking up to $2,500 fines and six months in jail for each day the artist violates the ordinance.